Alternance

 Procedure is currently being updated.

-Where to badge your student card at MOMA?
+Where can I find badge readers at MOMA?

 Additional badge terminals are available on the 1st and 3rd floors of Building B.